heroku/spark-in-space/readme.md

 ### S3 HDFS

-You can use s3 as an hdfs compatible filesystem by installing the `bucketeer` addon, with the `--as SPARK` option.
+You can use s3 as an hdfs compatible filesystem by installing the `bucketeer` addon, using the `--as SPARK_S3` option.

 This is provided by the button deploy.